A Sign of Things to Come: SaaS in 2026

 This puts SaaS providers in a world of contradiction, according to KPMG.
 There's a struggle between personalization and offering essential features while maintaining their margin, remaining competitive, and ensuring they serve their customer base.

 This has led to the evolution of SaaS into something closer to XaaS; Everything as a service.
 Everything is negotiable.
-Your usage models can be a subscription, consumption-based, or marketplace-based model, or even a freemium version.
+Your usage models can be subscription-based, consumption-based, marketplace-based, or even freemium.
 Customers pick what they want, when they want it, how they want it, and how they want to pay for it.

 It's not just about software anymore; it's about creating a unique digital product with a personal touch.